uncovertruth/Userdive-iOS-SDK/USAGE.md

 You can set custom parameter for filterting on analytics view.
 For instance, customer's age, gender, living area ... etc.

-Userdive can be accept custom parameters up to 5.
+Up to 5 parameters can be set for USERDIVE.
 To set the parameters, enter any string to the method.

 ```objective-c